entando/entando-docs/vuepress/docs/next/docs/getting-started/ent-api.md

 ## Microservice URL Retrieval

-To render an MFE installed from a bundle, Entando injects a JSON object containing configuration details inside the "config" attribute of a custom HTML element, e.g. `<my-mfe config="{ ... }" />`.
+To retrieve the URL of an MS declared through an API claim, add `systemParams.api[claimName].url` to the MFE JavaScript code so it can access that element of the config object.
+The `claimName` is chosen by the user when the API claim was defined.

+Refer to this [Entando demo bundle](https://github.com/entando/entando-showcase-bundle) for an alternative [API URL retrieval method](https://github.com/entando/entando-showcase-bundle/blob/master/microfrontends/another-mfe/src/AnotherMfe.js#L14) which considers the possibility that an element of `systemParams.api[claimName]` is undefined.

 **Installed Bundles**

-To retrieve the URL of an MS declared through an API claim, add `systemParams.api[claimName].url` to the MFE JavaScript code so it can access that element of the config object.
-The `claimName` was chosen by the user when the API claim was defined.

-Refer to the Entando demo bundles for alternative retrieval methods that are more robust and consider cases where the parent object is not defined.
+The configuration data of installed bundles are provided by the Entando instance.
+To render an MFE from an installed bundle, Entando injects a JSON object containing configuration details inside the "config" attribute of a custom HTML element, e.g. `<my-mfe config="{ ... }" />`.

 **Local Bundles**

-When testing an MFE locally, the MS URL can be retrieved from the `mfe-config.json` file in the "public" MFE folder, e.g:
+When an MFE is tested locally, it is tested isolation, external to an Entando instance.
+The file `mfe-config.json` is used to generate the required configuration object when an MFE runs without Entando.
+The MS URL is retrieved from `mfe-config.json`, which is stored in the "public" MFE folder, e.g:
 ```
 {
     "systemParams": {